mazhars-git/hello-plumber/README.md

 Hello Plumber

+# Site Details:

-It is a plumber service site, which I designed by bootstrap, react js and mongodb.
+It is a plumber service site, which I designed by bootstrap, react js and mongodb etc.

 Here I designed 6 pages and some back pages also like that dashboard, bookings, All bookings, book order etc.
+Here is a service section with some services.
+You can order any service by authentication system.
+It is a complete project with client site and server site.

 # live link of the site:
 https://hello-plumber-project.web.app/